dtagone/Cloud-computing-Lab/Environment-Setup.md

 ## 6. AWS CLI Configuration for LocalStack

 The AWS CLI was configured with LocalStack test credentials and a default region.
+Command is ran on GitBash.

 ```text
 aws configure set aws_access_key_id test